volkamerlab/teachopencadd/teachopencadd/talktorials/T036_uncertainty_estimation/README.md

 ## Aim of this talktorial

 Researchers often focus on prediction quality alone.
-However, in the application of a predictive model, researchers are also interested in how certain they can be in a specific prediction.
+However,when applying a predictive model, researchers are also interested in how certain they can be in a specific prediction.
 Estimating and providing such information is the goal of uncertainty estimation.
 In this talktorial, we discuss some common methodologies and showcase ensemble methods in practice.

 ### Contents in *Theory*